 The holiness roots of the Pentecostal-Charismatic movements suggest a practical theological emphasis.
 John Wesley sought to promote "a vital practical religion and by the grace of God to beget, preserve, and increase the life of God in the souls of men", a faith that was both spiritual and practical.
 American Pentecostals during the late 1800s emphasized Spirit Baptism as intensely practical.
 The desire of early Pentecostals for an "enduement of power for service" was fueled by a premillenial eschatology.
 Expectation of the imminent return of Christ motivated early Pentecostals to seek the experience of the Baptism of the Holy Spirit; "supernatural empowerment was necessary to evangelize the world in a single generation" (Blumhoffer 1985:11).
 The experience of Holy Spirit Baptism was not merely a pious, personal experience.
-Rather, bolstered by missionary zeal, the Pentecostal experience became a means by which Christians could evangelize the world before the return of Christ.
-As decades passed, however, classical Pentecostals discovered new ways of "practicing" the Pentecostal faith.
+Rather, bolstered by missionary zeal, the Pentecostals discovered new ways of "practicing" the Pentecostal faith.
 Blumhoffer (1985:117) stated that the Pentecostal ability to effectively "identify on appropriate occasions with what God was doing throughout the world without compromising its distinctive testimony" enabled the movement to extend its influence on American religious culture.

-From Wesley's letter to Samuel Walker, September 3, 1756, Works, XIII, p.
+&lt;sup>38 From Wesley's letter to Samuel Walker, September 3, 1756, Works, XIII, p.
 167.